 - Sugar.
 Optional but it works well to counteract the acidity of the tomatoes.

 - Dried Oregano.
-You could use any herbs you like, basil will be delicious too.
+You could use any herbs you like, basil or marjoram will be delicious too.
 I like using dried herbs in this sauce which makes storing it easier but you could use fresh herbs too.

 - Extra-virgin Olive oil.